 Cuba comprises of the main island of Cuba and other smaller minor archipelagos.
 To the north, Cuba shares maritime borders with Florida and the Bahamas, Haiti to the east, and Jamaica to the west.
 Cuba’s strategic location makes it a very crucial country in North America.
 It is the only waterway from the Gulf of Mexico to the Atlantic Sea and to the outside world.
 Since the agricultural foundation of the United States lies between the Appalachian and the Rocky Mountains, Cuba has played its role by being the central point of trade through where excess production got and still gets its way to the US.

-On January 1, 1959, Fidel Castrol overthrew the dictatorial regime of Fulgencio Batista.
-Two years later, Castrol adopted a Marxist Leninist nature of leadership isolating Cuba from its neighbors and establishing links with the Soviet Union until its fall out in 1990.
+On January 1, 1959, Fidel Castro overthrew the dictatorial regime of Fulgencio Batista.
+Two years later, Castro adopted a Marxist Leninist nature of leadership isolating Cuba from its neighbors and establishing links with the Soviet Union until its fall out in 1990.
 Cuba has always adhered to the principles of socialism in organizing its state-controlled economy.
 The government owns the factors of production including labor which is deployed by the state.
 The country has been opening its economy to the private sector although private firms are required to pay the Cuban government for them to hire Cuban employees.